rebelsky/sams-assorted-musings-reflections/fundhum-project-00.md

 humanities; develop, implement, and apply appropriate algorithms; and present your findings in both written and oral form.

-*Purposes*: The project provides you with the opportunity to explore some aspect of the digital humanities in more depth and to do work that is novel and creative.
+*Purposes*: The project gives you the opportunity to explore some aspect of the digital humanities in more depth and to do work that is novel and creative.
 We also intend that it will encourage you to reflect more purposefully on the design of algorithms.